2007 Boston Mooninite panic: Historical legacy

 In his 2009 book Secret Agents, historian and communication professor Jeremy Packer discussed a phenomenon in culture called the "panic discourse" and described the incident as a "spectacular instance of this panic".
 Packer stated that the discovery of the lightboards prompted "a city government and media panic".

 The Boston Phoenix published a 2012 retrospective and interviewed Zebbler for his thoughts on its place in history.
 The Boston Phoenix called the incident the "Great Mooninite Panic of 2007".
 The publication concluded that the city of Boston was impacted due to its government being "oblivious" to the Mooninite character from popular culture.
 Zebbler thought that history would not be likely to repeat itself with a similar event and surmised that marketing agencies would instead be more apt to first contact law enforcement to get permission for such an event.

-Six years after the incident, WGBH News published an article reflecting on law enforcement reaction.
+Six years after the incident, WGBH published an article reflecting on law enforcement reaction.
 WGBH was critical of the government's response, observing: "What was the fallout from the scare?
 Both local and national media outlets derided Boston Law enforcement for failing to recognize a PR stunt gone wrong.
 Many young Bostonians felt the arrest of Zebbler and Stevens was an overreaction."
 The article quoted a student who pointed out the vast proportion of individuals were successfully able to determine the difference between a Lite-Brite children's toy and a bomb.

 WGBH requested a reflective comment in 2013 from Zebbler, and he stated that he thought the government's overreaction was a greater symptom of the American culture during that time period.
 Zebbler said that he would take part in a subsequent guerilla marketing event if there was a benevolent motivation behind it.